-Courchevel is an undisputed world class ski resort located at one end of the vast Three Valleys ski domain in the Savoie region of the French Alps.
-Its reputation as a glitzy, glamourous and upmarket ski destination exclusively for the super-rich is in part true but there’s also lots of opportunity to stay in Courchevel for skiers and snowboarders on a more modest budget.
+Courchevel is an undisputed world-class ski resort located at one end of the vast Three Valleys ski domain in the Savoie region of the French Alps.
+Its reputation as a glitzy, glamorous and upmarket ski destination exclusively for the super-rich is in part true but there are also lots of opportunities to stay in Courchevel for skiers and snowboarders on a more modest budget.

 Courchevel itself is actually a collection of separate villages that were originally named by their respective heights, but have more recently been given unique names – starting with the lowest, Courchevel-Le Praz (1300m), and then Courchevel-Village (1550m), Courchevel-Moriond (1650m) and finally, simply known as Courchevel (1850m), the highest village known for its most famous shops, five star hotels, gourmet restaurants and super chalets.